Consent to the processing of personal data

 Obligation of the person responsible to provide evidence

-According to Art.
+The Responsible persons is according to Art.
 7 para.
-1 GDPR, the controller is expressly obliged to be able to prove that consent has been given.
-This obligation is linked to the accountability obligation set out in Art.
+1 GDPR expressly undertakes to ensure that the Consent to be able to provide evidence.
+This obligation is related to the obligation set out in Art.
 5 para.
-2 GDPR.
-This applies not only in the sense of a burden of proof rule if the existence of consent is disputed, but in general.
+2 GDPR regulated accountability.
+This does not only apply in the sense of a burden of proof rule if the existence of a Consent is disputed, but in general.

-It must therefore also be possible to provide proof of consent given in the event of inspections by the supervisory authorities.
-If consent is given electronically, the controller must ensure that the consent is logged.
-It is not sufficient, for example, to merely refer to the proper design of the corresponding website without providing proof of the consent actually given in individual cases.
+It must therefore also be possible to provide proof of consent granted in the event of inspections by the supervisory authorities.
+If the Consent electronically, the Responsible persons ensure that the Consent is logged.
+It is not sufficient, for example, to merely refer to the proper design of the corresponding website without providing proof of the actual design in individual cases.
+Consent to lead.

-The controller must also take appropriate technical and organizational measures to ensure that the data protection principles, in particular accountability, are implemented.
-To this end, they must use technical systems that enable data protection through technology design and data protection-friendly default settings.
+The Responsible persons must also be supported by suitable Technical and organizational measures ensure that the data protection principles, in particular accountability, are implemented.
+To this end, it must use technical systems that enable data protection through technology design and data protection-friendly default settings.

 Right to withdraw consent

-The data subject has the right to withdraw their consent at any time.
-The revocation has effect for the future.
-Processing that was carried out in the past on the basis of consent therefore remains lawful.
+The Affected parties has the right to Consent revoked at any time.
+The Revocation has effect for the future.
+Processing that took place in the past due to the Consent therefore remain lawful.

 Consequences of ineffective consent

-In this case, basing data processing on another legal basis, such as the protection of legitimate interests of the controller or a third party (Art.
+To base the data processing in this case on another legal basis, such as the protection of legitimate interests of the controller or a third party (Art.
 6 para.
-1 lit. f GDPR), is generally not permitted.
-This is because the controller must observe the principles of fairness and transparency (Art.
+1 lit. f GDPR) is fundamentally inadmissible.
+This is because the Responsible persons has applied the principles of fairness and Transparency must be observed (Art.
 5 para.
 1 lit. a GDPR).
-It is not possible to arbitrarily switch between consent and other legal bases.
+An arbitrary change between Consent and others Legal basis is not possible.

-If the consent proves to be invalid or if the controller cannot prove the existence of consent, the data processing based on it is unlawful.
+If the Consent as ineffective or can the Responsible persons the existence of the Consent the data processing based on it is unlawful.

-Violations of the principles of processing, including the consent requirements, can be punished with a fine by the competent supervisory authority in accordance with Art.
+Violations of the principles of Processing including the conditions for consent, may be amended in accordance with Art.
 83 para.
-5 lit. a GDPR.
-In addition, depending on the circumstances of the individual case, claims for damages by the data subject may also be considered.
+5 lit. a GDPR from the responsible Supervisory authority with a Fine be punished.
+In addition, depending on the circumstances of the individual case, the person concerned may also be entitled to claim damages.